Sign Conventions

 Compression is Negative (-)

-Positive when acting in positive local axis direction on a positive face.
+Positive when acting in the positive local y / z axis direction on a positive face.
+Vy is the shear in the local-y direction; Vz is the shear in the local-z direction.

 Load Inputs

-- Moment Loads (Mx, My, Mz): Follow Right-Hand Rule about the axis.
+• Moment Loads: Follow the Right-Hand Rule about the chosen-frame axis.